Health and Welfare

 We feel that to enable a student to achieve, they must be supported to be happy and healthy, both emotionally and physically so we have a wealth of experienced staff on campus and a good network of support agencies within the community.

-Support is offered through the Health and Welfare Officer who will deal with your concerns in a sensitive, confidential and non judgemental way.
-The Health and Welfare Officer also organises a number of health events throughout the year including Lifestyles Days, Well-Being Days, flu vaccinations and arranges for other health-related talks for students.
+Support is offered through the Health and Welfare Officer, based in Student Services, who will deal with your concerns in a sensitive, confidential and non-judgemental way.
+The Health and Welfare Officer also organises a number of health events throughout the year including Lifestyle Days, Well-Being Days, flu vaccinations and arranges for other health-related talks for students.

-The College provides a sexual health clinic in the medical room in the Meadows every Friday 11am-2pm.
+The College provides a sexual health clinic in the medical room in the Meadows every Friday 11am - 2pm.
 Students can freely access this confidential service.
-For advice outside of clinic times students can speak to the Health & Welfare Officer.
+For advice outside of clinic times students can speak to the Health and Welfare Officer.

 We have a wealth of experienced staff on campus and an extensive network of support agencies within the community as we feel that students must be supported to be happy and healthy, both emotionally and physically, to enable them to achieve success.